 In addition to our events program, we also publish a twice-yearly Newsletter which is distributed to members by post or email depending on their preference.
 We feel that this is an excellent way of communicating with our membership, especially to those who find it difficult to travel.

-Due to the current restricted of entry to ‘The Firs’, Elgar’s Birthplace at Lower Broadheath, all the talks listed below will take place at Holy Trinity Church Hall at 1 North Malvern Road, Malvern, WR14 4LR.
+At present, all the talks listed below, with the exception of the Annual Lunch and the 3Choirs Festival events will take place at Holy Trinity Church Hall at 1 North Malvern Road, Malvern, WR14 4LR.
 This has been chosen because of its excellent facilities and ample room for social distancing.
 Members and non-members of the Elgar Society are most welcome.

 Directions: When coming from Great Malvern turn off the A.449 (Great Malvern – Worcester road) at the traffic lights for Leigh Sinton B.4503 and West Malvern and there are several parking areas near the Church and Church Hall.

 The differing approaches of Sullivan and Elgar to setting words to music.